bg-write/koopa-vgm/content/case-study.md

 ## 📊 **Prepare: O Data, Where Art Thou?** {#prepare-o-data-where-art-thou}

 ### **First step: What data am I using?**
-After scanning through several public datasets, I found a few nice options regarding video games, but none that I needed regarding VGM specifically.
+After scanning through several public datasets, I found a few nice options regarding video games, but none that I needed for VGM specifically.
 Very sad.

 Good thing I already had a backup plan.

-> **Editor's note:** I'm sure you smart readers out there could point out some fleshed-out public VGM datasets that I missed.
+> **Editor's note:** I'm sure some smart readers out there could point out some fleshed-out public VGM datasets that I missed.
 If you spot one and want to give it a shout, shoot me an email and I'll add it to this post, thank you.

-I had used **Spotify**'s API on past pet projects and found it easy to work with.
-I also wanted an excuse to try out **YouTube**'s API, and it seemed relevant to this project; maybe I could cross-reference the VGM that does well on Spotify and YouTube and find the tracks that do well on both platforms.
+I had used **Spotify**'s web API before and found it easy to work with.
+I also wanted an excuse to try out **YouTube**'s API, and it seemed relevant to this project; I could cross-reference the VGM that does well on Spotify and YouTube and find the tracks that do well on both platforms.
 In my data research, I also found **RAWG**, which would come in handy for providing video game metadata and context.

-So to make this project more interesting while having more control over my data, and since I already had these APIs on top of mind, I decided to use **Python** and **Cursor** to help me get the API data I needed and keep everything organized.
+Since I already had these APIs on top of mind, I decided to use **Python** and **Cursor** to help me gather all this data I needed and keep everything organized.

-I have Cursor Pro, so I knew its AI could do a lot of heavy-lifting regarding creating scripts and automating (or at least speeding-up) my work.
+I have Cursor Pro, and I knew that its AI could do a lot of heavy-lifting regarding creating scripts and automating (or at least speeding-up) my work.
 I also knew that Cursor had a bad habit of spitting out a LOT of code at once and wanting to do everything right away and then some.
-I had to make sure to remind and train the AI to slow down and take things step-by-step, for my own sanity but also so that we didn't get distracted by scope creep.
+I had to make sure to train the AI to slow down and take things step-by-step, for my own sanity but also so that I didn't get distracted by scope creep.

 ### **My Data Sources**
-Great, so now I had my data sources:
+Great, so now I had my sources:
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api) - Spotify's official source for real-time popularity scores and audio features
 - [YouTube Data API v3](https://developers.google.com/youtube/v3/getting-started) - Google's official source for engagement metrics (e.g., video view counts)
-- [RAWG Video Game Database API](https://rawg.io/apidocs) - Well-verified, community-driven API for video game metadata (e.g., release dates, publishers, platforms)
+- [RAWG Video Game Database API](https://rawg.io/apidocs) - Well-verified, community-driven source for video game metadata (e.g., release dates, publishers, platforms)

-I considered adding [Apple Music](https://developer.apple.com/documentation/applemusicapi) and [TIDAL](https://developer.tidal.com/) APIs, but due to my limited time and existing comfort with Spotify's API, I decided to stick with Spotify.
+I considered adding [Apple Music](https://developer.apple.com/documentation/applemusicapi) and [TIDAL](https://developer.tidal.com/) APIs, but due to my limited time and existing comfort with Spotify's API, I decided to stick with just Spotify.

 (I'm an Apple Music user, ironically.
-Koopa V2 will incorporate Apple Music and TIDAL, so stay tuned.)
+Koopa V2 will incorporate Apple Music and TIDAL, so stay tuned!)

-These APIs are well-organized, credible, and verified, so I didn't anticipate any issues with licensing, privacy, security, or accessibility, as long as I was following each API's documentation.
-During my Google course, we were taught ROCCC (Reliable, Original, Comprehensive, Current, Cited), and yeah, by and large, we were in the clear.
+All these APIs are well-organized, credible, and verified, so I didn't anticipate any issues with licensing, privacy, security, or accessibility, as long as I was following each API's documentation.
+During my Google course, we were taught ROCCC (Reliable, Original, Comprehensive, Current, Cited), and yeah, by and large, I was in the clear.

 ### **Addressing Data Bias & Limits**
 I was mindful that even between Spotify, YouTube, RAWG, and my own research, I would not be able to capture the *entire* history and breadth of VGM.
 No "Greatest X of all time" list ever can.
-That's OK: these lists are best as conversation starters, not final verdicts.
+That's OK.
+These lists are best as conversation starters, not final verdicts.

 I also assumed these APIs would lean towards recent songs and not include a lot of VGM that never received an official standalone release.
-As helpful and convenient as streaming services are, they are horrible historians.
-I didn't want Koopa to be full of lo-fi Minecraft remixes and nothing else.
+As helpful and convenient as streaming services are, they're horrible historians.
+I didn't want this final dataset to be full of lo-fi Minecraft remixes and nothing else.

 Luckily, I had a solution.

-### **My Curated Foundation**
+### **A Curated Foundation**
-From my initial book research, I settled on 20 video game scores, soundtracks, and sound effects that would make for interesting and rich chapters.
-I knew that even if these 20 VGM tracks were not popular, or even available, on Spotify or YouTube, they needed to be included in Koopa in some capacity ... or at least they needed to be a part of the initial data collection.
+From my initial book research, I settled on 20 video game scores, soundtracks, and sound effects that would make for interesting, rich chapters.
+I knew that even if these 20 VGM tracks were not popular or even available on Spotify or YouTube, they needed to be included in Koopa in some capacity...or at least they needed to be a part of the initial data collection.

-**Here are my 20 VGM picks, in order of game release:**
+**Here were my initial 20 VGM picks, in order of game release:**
 - Pong
 - Space Invaders
 - Super Mario Bros.